The Naked City: Box office

-The film was a considerable hit at the box office.
+The film made $2,400,000 and was a considerable hit at the box office.

 Critical reception

-Film critic Bosley Crowther, while having problems with the script, liked the location shooting and wrote, "Thanks to the actuality filming of much of its action in New York, a definite parochial fascination is liberally assured all the way and the seams in a none-too-good whodunnit are rather cleverly concealed.
+New York Times film critic Bosley Crowther, while having problems both with the script and Dassin's direction, liked the location shooting and wrote, "Thanks to the actuality filming of much of its action in New York, a definite parochial fascination is liberally assured all the way and the seams in a none-too-good whodunnit are rather cleverly concealed.
 And thanks to a final, cops-and-robbers 'chase' through East Side Manhattan and on the Williamsburg Bridge, a generally talkative mystery story is whipped up to a roaring 'Hitchcock' end."
+In The Nation in 1948, critic James Agee wrote, "Photographed by William Daniels—who shot Greed—with a lovely eye for space, size, and light.
+A visually majestic finish.
+Otherwise, mawkish and naive."

-In July 2018, it was selected to be screened in the Venice Classics section at the 75th Venice International Film Festival.
+In July 2018, the film was selected to be screened in the Venice Classics section at the 75th Venice International Film Festival.